MaynardMiner/MM.Hash/README.md

 reccommended- NVCLOCK setup for overclocking and fan speed increase.
 ```

-It required xterm, so you will need some form of a display manager.
+It requires xterm, so you will need some form of a display manager.
 I reccommend and use lightdm.

 **ADVANCED SETTINGS**